jmetcher2/slideshow/readme.md

 Features
 --------
 * Will search a directory recursively for images
+* Resizes images on the fly to fit on the screen
 * Configurable delay between images
 * Overlays each image with timestamp, caption, and Windows descriptive tags (if present)
+* Can hide manufacturer default captions
 * Allows you to skip forward and back

 To run
 ------
 * Install a JRE if you don't already have one
-* Download Slideshow.zip and unzip into a location of your choice
+* Download Slideshow.zip (https://bitbucket.org/jmetcher/slideshow/downloads/Slideshow.zip) and unzip into a location of your choice
 * Edit config.properties
 * Run `run.bat` (Windows) or `run.sh` (Linux)